 Last updated on June 5th, 2023 at 09:52 pm

 Barry White was a legend of his time, with sweet, soulful love songs that survive today.
-Although he might not be around anymore, his songs remain a massive portion of his legacy.
+Although he might not be around anymore, his songs remain massively popular.

 If you’re a lover, strap in!
-We’ve got a list of 15 of the best Barry White songs, sure to make you hum along with his iconic smooth voice.
+We’ve got a list of 15 of the best Barry White songs that are sure to make you hum along with his iconic smooth voice.

 1. “It’s Ecstasy When You Lay Down Next To Me”